VnceGd/holo-gacha/assets/README.md

 # Assets

 All assets listed are sourced from third-parties and are subject to their respective terms and conditions.
 Note that any assets which have been edited are indicated along with the software used to edit them.

+Note that WebP images are not included in the list; they are converted from their PNG source material using [ezgif.com](https://ezgif.com/png-to-webp).

 ## Third-Party Content Usage

-Use of hololive characters is governed by hololive's [Fan Work Guidelines](https://en.hololive.tv/terms).
+Use of hololive characters (illustrations, voices) is governed by hololive's [Fan Work Guidelines](https://en.hololive.tv/terms).

 Content from the [Hololive Fan Wiki](https://hololive.wiki) is available under [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

 Content from [Myinstants](https://www.myinstants.com) is subject to their [Terms of Use](https://www.myinstants.com/terms_of_use.html).

 Content from [YouTube](https://youtu.be) is subject to their [Terms of Service](https://www.youtube.com/static?template=terms).

+Other specific licenses may be noted under assets as necessary.

 ---